ding0t/scbc-taipan/labs/cheatsheet_ubuntu_runsheet.md

 Audit all users and groups to ensure they match policy.
 If you change a password, write it down in your notes!
 Use a password that meets strong password policy like : `STRONG_layser_7784`
 ### root user
-- [] disable root `sudo -l root`
+- [ ] disable root `sudo -l root`

 ### other users
 Iterate through each user on the system, and mark them off against the policy.
 Use the gui for this
-- [] Should the user exist
+- [ ] Should the user exist
-- [] Are they supposed to be admin, change setting if needed in gui
+- [ ] Are they supposed to be admin, change setting if needed in gui
-- [] check user group membership `cmd`
+- [ ] check user group membership `cmd`
-- [] check their password strength
+- [ ] check their password strength
-- [] before deleting user, check if they have any forensics questions, we may need data in their account
+- [ ] before deleting user, check if they have any forensics questions, we may need data in their account
-- [] delete the user if not needed
+- [ ] delete the user if not needed

 ## firewall
-- [] Check firewall status `sudo ufw status`
+- [ ] Check firewall status `sudo ufw status`
-- [] Install if needed
+- [ ] Install if needed
-- [] Enable logging
+- [ ] Enable logging

 # Forensics questions
 Read them and get an idea of what you need to know.
 1. Are there any files you will need from a user directory (ie dont delete if first)

 ##  APT tracked updates in OS
 1. Kick off an update early `sudo apt update && sudo apt upgrade`
-   1. If no `apt` use `sudo apt-get update && sudo apt-get upgrade`

    1. ?
 Will `sudo apt dist-upgrade` be required?

-# User management
+# ----------------------
-Note: Before deleting a user account, check if it has files that need to be saved off for forensics questions.

-## Audit each user
-Audit user accounts and document
-1. all passwords
-1. User accounts checked for:
-   1. Should they exist?
-   1. Permission (admin or standard)
-   1. Password is ok (meets complexity, not same as username, etc)
-   1. Other group membership
+TODO: edit below here

 ## Audit groups?